alekamos/grabber/README.md

 localhost:8080/grabHtmlData
 ```

-This parameter allow you to navigate in html page
+These parameter allow you to navigate in html page
 ```
 url=<url>
 instruction=<arrayofInstruction>